Live Rock and Sand Care Sheet

-Live rock serves as a platform for coral and invertebrates and provides a surface for beneficial bacteria to live.
+Live rock has become one of the most effective biological filters available for marine aquariums.
+The rock hosts both aerobic and anaerobic nitrifying bacteria required for the nitrogen cycle and aiding in denitrification.
+Live rock serves as a platform for coral and invertebrates to live.
 Live sand is brimming with useful bacteria as well as different types of worms and crustaceans eaten by many fish.
 Live rock and sand are beneficial and aesthetically pleasing additions to your aquatic system.
-Both the live rock and live sand will need to undergo an acclimation/curing process before being placed in a tank with fish, invertebrates or coral.
-Cultured live rock typically does not need to go through the acclimation/curing process.
-Live rock benefits from the addition of trace elements, strontium, calcium and iodine.

-You will need the following to complete the acclimation/curing process:
+You will need the following to complete the curing process:

 - Nylon bristle brush